‘One Piece’ 857: Jinbei Reveals Sinister Plot To Get Big Mom And Rescue Vinsmoke

 — ｓｐａｒｋ (@HanayoNao) March 2, 2017

 Bege’s crimes finally caught up with him as the families united and started hunting him.
 Seeing imminent danger, he sought protection under Yonko Charlotte Linlin.
 Realizing Bege’s skills, the Yonko tasked him with securing the Whole Cake Chateau for the wedding.
 Interestingly, although responsible for protecting Big Mom and the visiting dignitaries, Bege plans to take Big Mom’s head.
-Jinbei concludes his long winded speech by noting that Luffy could join hands with Bege to gain entry within the heavily fortified wedding venue and execute his rescue mission.
+Jinbei concludes his long-winded speech by noting that Luffy could join hands with Bege to gain entry within the heavily fortified wedding venue and execute his rescue mission.
 The sharkman also notes that Pekoms isn’t the culprit, but merely a victim.

 Jinbei’s suggestion shocks Luffy who always has an altruistic and noble motive.
 However, it is even more surprising to see Luffy seriously considering Jinbei’s plan.
-As expected, Luffy’s acceptance shocks Carrot, Chopper and Nami.
+As expected, Luffy’s acceptance shocks Carrot, Chopper, and Nami.
 Unperturbed with the commotion near him, Jinbei states he has already set up a meeting with Bege.

 [SPOIL] #OnePIece857 Capone and his gang colorization